bluegenes/2022-paper-protein-kmers/manuscript.md

-The equation for sequence similarity estimation (ANI or AAI) from FracMinHash Containment is reproduced here for completeness (see @doi:10.1101/2022.01.11.475870 for details).
+The equation for sequence similarity estimation (ANI or AAI) from FracMinHash Containment is reproduced here for completeness.
 See [@dk_fracminhash] for these and other analytical details.

 ### Immplementation of ANI and AAI estimation

-We provide an implementation of Fractional Containment to average sequence identity (ANI/AAI) in the software package `sourmash`, which is implemented in Python and Rust and developed under the BSD license [@sourmash_f1000; @sourmash_joss].
+We provide an implementation of Fractional Containment to average sequence identity (ANI/AAI) in the software package `sourmash`, which is implemented in Python and Rust and developed under the BSD license [@sourmash_f1000;@sourmash_joss].
 ANI and AAI values can be reported from sequence comparisons The distance estimation equations can be found in the `distance_utils.py` file and ANI/AAI values can be reported from a variety of `sourmash` comparison and search commands as of version `4.4`. sourmash is available at [github.com/sourmash-bio/sourmash](https://github.com/sourmash-bio/sourmash/).